-Program TermsPlease note that your participation in the Bug Bounty Program is voluntary and subject to the terms and conditions set forth on this page.
-By submitting a website or product vulnerability to Paysera, you acknowledge that you have read and agreed to these Program Terms.
+Program TermsPlease note that your participation in the Bug Bounty Programme is voluntary and subject to the terms and conditions set forth on this page.
+By submitting a website or product vulnerability to Paysera, you acknowledge that you have read and agreed to these Programme Terms.

-These Program Terms supplement the terms of any other agreement in which you have entered with Paysera.
-If there is any inconsistency between the terms of the Paysera Agreements and these Program Terms, these Program Terms will control, but only with regard to the Bug Bounty Program.
+These Programme Terms supplement the terms of any other agreement in which you have entered with Paysera.
+If there is any inconsistency between the terms of the Paysera Agreements and these Programme Terms, these Programme Terms will control, but only with regard to the Bug Bounty Programme.

 Security issue reporting guidelines

 If you think you have found a security vulnerability in Paysera, please report it to us by email to firstname.lastname@example.org.
 Please include detailed steps to reproduce the bug and a brief description of what the impact is.
 We encourage responsible disclosure (as described below), and we promise to investigate all legitimate reports in a timely manner and fix any issues as soon as we can.

 Any Paysera service that handles reasonably sensitive user data is intended to be in scope.
 This includes virtually all the content in the following domains: *.paysera.com

 Security of user funds, data and communication is of highest priority to Paysera.
 In order to encourage responsible disclosure, we will not pursue legal actions against the researchers who point out the problem provided they follow principles of responsible disclosure which include, but are not limited to: